o3de/o3de.org/content/docs/userguide/lumberyard-blog-forums-feedback.md

 ---
-description: ' Submit feedback and suggestions for &ALYlong;. '
+description: ' Submit feedback and suggestions for Amazon Lumberyard. '
-title: '&ALY; Blog, Forums, and Feedback'
+title: 'Lumberyard Blog, Forums, and Feedback'
 ---
 # Lumberyard Blog, Forums, and Feedback {#lumberyard-blog-forums-feedback}